rdkcentral/ThunderNanoServices/Packager/doc/PackagerPlugin.md

 <a name="method.install"></a>
 ## *install <sup>method</sup>*

-Installs a package given by a name, an URL or a file path
+Installs a package given by a name, an URL or a file path.

 ### Parameters